 Renter's insurance is a type of policy offered by most major New York insurers.
 These policies provide contents coverage and liability protection in the event someone becomes injured or if another issue occurs at your residence.
-A basic policy costs about \$300 a year for around \$50,000 worth of property protection.
+A basic policy costs about \$300 a year (\$25/month) for around \$50,000 worth of property protection.
+Ask the office for more information on renter's insurance.